maartenba/maartenba.github.io/_posts/2017-11-08-running-kotlin-in-azure-functions.markdown

 Over the past year, I was introduced to [Kotlin](https://kotlinlang.org/) at [JetBrains](https://www.jetbrains.com).
 Some of our internal tools run it, IDE's like [Rider](https://www.jetbrains.com/rider) are built using it and I've been writing some plugins for our [.NET IDE](https://www.jetbrains.com/rider) as well.
 One to [run XDT transforms](https://github.com/maartenba/rider-plugin-xdt), one to [manage .NET Core SDK versions](https://github.com/maartenba/rider-plugin-globaljson) and one that will provide C# Interactive support (but won't live as a plugin but will be in the product out of the box).

 To me, the language is easy to get started with coming from C#, in fact it feels like it combined the best things from C# with some F#, Swing, TypeScript, ... - in short: it's enjoyable!
 Kotlin compiles to the JVM and provides Java interop.
 What I find very neat is that it provides a C# LINQ-like syntax but compiles it to good-old-and-fast low-level language constructs like `for` loops.
+In short: I'm starting to really really like this language!

 Also loving Azure as a cloud platform, I felt like I had to marry these two.
 Turns out that marriage is quite easy if you know how to do it - which I did not but learned along the way.
 Here goes!